 - Essential Resources

-A No Win No Fee agreement means that the money you pay for a personal injury solicitor’s services is based on their success.
-If you are unsuccessful, you will not be obligated to pay your solicitor’s fees, for example.
+The meaning of a No Win No Fee agreement is that if your claim succeeds, you only pay your personal injury solicitor a success fee.
+If you are unsuccessful, you will not be obligated to pay your solicitor for their work.

-A No Win No Fee solicitor is a solicitor who will take a compensation case on a No Win No Fee basis.
+A No Win No Fee solicitor is a term that can describe any solicitor who will take a compensation case on a No Win No Fee basis.

 Duty of Care